Affiliate links on Android Authority may earn us a commission. Learn more.

 Jellyfin’s focus diverges from Kodi in a few areas.
 While the usual movies, music, photos, and TV shows are in tow, game support is replaced with books, which might be handy if you want to free yourself from platforms like Kobo or Amazon Kindle.
 Out of the box (so to speak) the software also offers SyncPlay, allowing people in remote locations to watch the same movie, much like Apple’s SharePlay.

-A similar tech savviness barrier does apply.
+Mind that a similar tech savviness barrier applies.
 Jellyfin assumes you know a lot about software, even in its Quick Start guide, so it’s not the option to choose if you want minimum fuss.

 4. Direct playback on a TV or media streamer